 By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-If you have ever had a really good time, drank a lot of alcohol to celebrate and then experienced a hangover afterward you can in large measure thank Acetaldehyde.
+If you have ever had a really good time, drank a lot of alcohol to celebrate, and then experienced a hangover afterward you can in large measure thank Acetaldehyde.

 Acetaldehyde is the first breakdown product as your liver starts to go to work on that alcohol.
 You and your liver are not in agreement on the consumption of alcoholic beverages by the way.
 For the liver, not much is worse than alcohol.
-So no matter what noxious, poisonous or even used and expendable chemicals you liver detects it generally goes to work on the really bad stuff, meaning alcohol, first.
+So no matter what noxious, poisonous, or even used and expendable chemicals your liver detects it generally goes to work on the really bad stuff, meaning alcohol, first.

 The first time your liver experiences alcohol it may be mystified by how this poisonous substance got into the bloodstream.
 But it will quickly gear up and produce ever-increasing amounts of alcohol dehydrogenase (ADH) the enzyme that breaks down the alcohol.

 This first step in the processing and elimination is why disulfiram, trade name Antabuse, by interfering with that first step in the breakdown, makes people who take disulfiram become very sick when they drink.
 The theory was that this would be an adverse experience that stopped the person with the alcohol use disorder from drinking.
 In practice, those with an alcohol use disorder will avoid taking the med or they will endure the adverse effects so that they can still drink.
 Disulfiram has helped some people but it does not seem to be the magic cure we had hoped for.

 Men’s stomachs produce some ADH, you ladies should know that your stomachs produce little or no ADH.
 The result of this gender difference is women get higher doses of alcohol entering the intestine than men do even if you drink the same amount.